-We follow Kim et al. (2004) in moderating our main association by an index.
-Our moderating index is that of tribalism, as originally developed by Jacobson and Deckard (2012).
-It is built upon five variables and centered and normalized to mitigate the potential effects of collinearity.
-It corresponds to Hypothesis 2.
-The tribalism index is defined below in expression (2): Jacobson and Deckard (2012) attribute the weights (as in the "2" or "0.5") of each variable in conjunction with the relative importance of the variable in constituting "tribalism," which in aggregate is scaled from 0 (lowest) to 1 (highest).
-They argue that, as the internal reliability of the scale is high, shifting the weightings of specific variables within the index does not significantly change the rankings of individual nations or meaningfully alter its ability to predict the dependent variable in models (Jacobson & Deckard, 2012, p.
-10).
-The five constituent variables are defined as follows.2 The first, corruption, is measured by the corruption perceptions index of Transparency International, which measures survey participants' perceptions of corruption.
-Corruption mirrors the impact of nepotism, favoritism, and cronyism in preferentially facilitating transfers between kinship, clan, and tribal groups.
+Jacobsen & Deckard (2012) attribute the weights (as in the "2" or "0.5") of each variable in conjunction with the relative importance of the variable in constituting "tribalism", which in aggregate is scaled from 0 (lowest) to 1 (highest).
+They argue that, as the internal reliability of the scale is high, shifting the weightings of specific variables within the index does not significantly change the rankings of individual nations or meaningfully alter its ability to predict the dependent variable in models (Jacobsen & Deckard, 2012: 10).
+The five constituent variables are defined as followsii.
+The first, corruption, is measured by the corruption perceptions index of Transparency International, which measures survey participants' perceptions of corruption.
+Corruption mirrors the impact of nepotism, favouritism and cronyism in preferentially facilitating transfers between kinship, clan and tribal groups.

-The second variable is ethnic fractionalization, which is defined as in expression (3):
+The second variable is ethnic fractionalization, which is defined as in expression (3) below:

 Ethnic Fractionalization_j =

-$$1 - \sum{i=1}^{N} s{ij}^{2}$$
+$$1 - \sum{i=1}^{N} s{ij}^2$$

 (3)

-$$[\]label{eq:transformation} \begin{split} Tribalism &= Corruption\ measure + 0.5 Ethnic\ fractionalization + 0.5 \\ & \ Indigenous\ population + 2 Gender\ equality \\ & +\ Group\ grievance \end{split}$$ where s{ii} denotes the proportion of the total population of group i in country j and N denotes the total number of groups in the population.
+where s{ij} denotes the proportion of the total population of group i in country j, and N denotes the total number of groups in the population.
 The measure scores 0 in a perfectly homogeneous population and reaches its theoretical maximum value of 1 when an infinite population is divided into an infinite number of groups of one member.
 The measurement of ethnicity is fraught with complexity.
 Alesina et al. (2003) provide a comprehensive list of sources for ethnicity data, along with the assumptions used in its interpretation and then subsequent inclusion in the preceding expression (3) for fractionalization.
 The first comprehensive attempt to develop a metric effective worldwide was undertaken in 1964 by a team of Soviet ethnographers and documented in Atlas Narodev Mira (Fearon, 2003; Luiz, 2015).
-This metric formed the basis of ethnic fractionalization used in Easterly and Levine's (1997) study of how ethnicity constrained African development.
-It was subsequently updated in 2001 by Encyclopaedia Britannica and formed the basis of a Herfindahl index of ethnic diversity used in Fearon (2003) and the metrics of ethnic, linguistic, and religious fractionalization developed by Alesina et al. (2003).
-Alesina et al.'s fractionalization measures, as used in this study, were developed using definitions presented by Encyclopaedia Britannica and augmented by the CIA World Factbook, World Directory of Minorities, and national census data.
+This metric formed the basis of ethnic fractionalization used in Easterly & Levine's (1997) study of how ethnicity constrained African development.
+It was subsequently updated in 2001 by Encyclopaedia Britannica and formed the basis of a Herfindahl index of ethnic diversity used in Fearon (2003) and the metrics of ethnic, linguistic and religious fractionalization developed by Alesina et al. (2003).
+Alesina et al.'s fractionalization measures, as used in this study, were developed using definitions presented by Encyclopaedia Britannica and augmented by the CIA World Factbook, World Directory of Minorities and national census data.